 1. If available, use Two-Factor Authentication.
 This provides an extra layer of security which can lower the chances of becoming a victim of identity theft.

 2. Avoid using personal information for a password.
 Instead create a complex password using at least 8 characters (the more the better) and use a combination of lowercase and uppercase letters, numbers, and symbols.
+A random phrase is harder to guess (or find) than your child’s birthday.

 3. Never use the same password for everything.
 If you do and someone gains access to your password, they will have access to everything.
 They will own you.